billygrant24/site/content/log/2015/the-nullobject-design-pattern.md

         }
     }

- Now let's attempt create an instance of User:
+ Now let's attempt to create an instance of User:

     if ( ! $user = (new User)->findById(42)) {
         $user = new NullUser;